Coke (fuel): Other processes

 The solid residue remaining from refinement of petroleum by the "cracking" process is also a form of coke.
 Petroleum coke has many uses besides being a fuel, such as the manufacture of dry cells and of electrolytic and welding electrodes.

 Gas works manufacturing syngas also produce coke as an end product, called gas house coke.

 Fluid coking is a process which converts heavy residual crude into lighter products such as naphtha, kerosene, heating oil, and hydrocarbon gases.
 The "fluid" term refers to the fact that solid coke particles behave as a fluid solid in the continuous fluid coking process versus the older batch delayed-coking process where a solid mass of coke builds up in the coke drum over time.

 Due to a lack of oil or high-quality coals in East Germany, scientists developed a process to turn low-quality lignite into coke called high temperature lignite coke.

+Alternatives to coke

+Scrap steel can be recycled in an electric arc furnace; and an alternative to making iron by smelting is direct reduced iron, where any carbonaceous fuel can be used to make sponge or pelletised iron.
+To lessen carbon dioxide emissions hydrogen can be used as the reducing agent and biomass or waste as the source of carbon.
+Historically, charcoal has been used as an alternative to coke in a blast furnace, with the resultant iron being known as charcoal iron.